lsst-dm/dm_dev_guide/services/lsst-dev.rst

 ..
 ATTENTION::
   **The lsst-dev servers will be turned off on Oct 1, 2020.**

-  It is being refreshed as the new general-use :doc:`Slurm Cluster <batch>`.
   Developers should instead use :doc:`lsst-login <lsst-login>` and/or :doc:`lsst-devl <lsst-devl>` nodes.

 The material presented below is for historical reference and will be removed in the future.